Eye-of-the-Gopher/eye-of-the-Gopher.github.io/blog-updates.md

 ### Interpreted maps  - Aug 23, 2025
 Was able to read out a map file and make sense of it.
 [This](https://www.oldgames.sk/dungeon-mapper/map.php?map=20) is the map of the first level.
 Here is my visualization ![Level One](images/level1map.png)

+This is not complete since I have not interpreted the doors and such.
+Just room level.
+However, the overall plan seems to be accurate.
+There are also the gaps in the north western corner.
+I'm not sure what those are but I imagine that they saw a lot of empty space in this file and decided to store some data there just because the space was available.
+The rest of the level maps take up almost the whole screen.

 ### Rest day  - Aug 25, 2025
 This is becoming an obsession and it's entering my dreams.
 I'm taking a few days off before things become unmanageable.
 The obsession is what helps me do my best work but it can become too intense.